Lockdown: how to avoid cabin fever, by a submariner

 Submarines are equipped with rowing machines and racing bikes.
 If someone is feeling anxious or depressed, they exercise until they are physically exhausted.
 Only this kind of fatigue gets rid of stress and depression.
 That’s why you must plan to do it as often as possible during a lockdown.
 Stop giving yourself guilt trips, too: just because you’re spending the whole day in front of your computer doesn’t mean you’re more productive.
 In fact, it’s quite the opposite.

-So, if you’re well-organised and take proper care of yourself, everything will turn out okay?
+So, if you’re well-organized and take proper care of yourself, everything will turn out okay?

 It’s also important to remember that living in confinement has certain virtues and it can help strengthen ties with loved ones or build new bonds with colleagues.
 Ultimately, it’s clear that, up against a tiny bug like the coronavirus, we are all equal.